Mexican–American War: United States Army

 Although Polk hoped to avoid a protracted war over Texas, the extended conflict stretched regular army resources, necessitating the recruitment of volunteers with short-term enlistments.
 Some enlistments were for a year, but others were for 3 or 6 months.
 The best volunteers signed up for a year's service in the summer of 1846, with their enlistments expiring just when General Winfield Scott's campaign was poised to capture Mexico City.
 Many did not re-enlist, deciding that they would rather return home than place themselves in harm's way of disease, threat of death or injury on the battlefield, or in guerrilla warfare.
 Their patriotism was doubted by some in the U.S., but they were not counted as deserters.
 The volunteers were far less disciplined than the regular army, with many committing attacks on the civilian population, sometimes stemming from anti-Catholic and anti-Mexican racial bias.
 Soldiers' memoirs describe cases of looting and murder of Mexican civilians, mostly by volunteers.
 One officer's diary records: "We reached Burrita about 5 pm, many of the Louisiana volunteers were there, a lawless drunken rabble.
 They had driven away the inhabitants, taken possession of their houses, and were emulating each other in making beasts of themselves."
 John L. O'Sullivan, a vocal proponent of Manifest Destiny, later recalled "The regulars regarded the volunteers with importance and contempt ...
 [The volunteers] robbed Mexicans of their cattle and corn, stole their fences for firewood, got drunk, and killed several inoffensive inhabitants of the town in the streets."
 Many of the volunteers were unwanted and considered poor soldiers.
 The expression "Just like Gaines's army" came to refer to something useless, the phrase having originated when a group of untrained and unwilling Louisiana troops was rejected and sent back by General Taylor at the beginning of the war.

 In his 1885 memoirs, Ulysses Grant assesses the U.S. armed forces facing Mexico more favorably.

 Political divisions

-The U.S. had been an independent country since the American Revolution, and it was a strongly divided country along sectional lines.
-Enlarging the country, particularly through armed combat against a sovereign nation, deepened sectional divisions.
+The U.S. had been an independent country since the American Revolution, but it was a country that was strongly divided along sectional lines, especially in regard to slavery.
+Enlarging the country, particularly through armed combat against a sovereign nation, deepened those sectional divisions.
 Polk had narrowly won the popular vote in the 1844 presidential election and decisively won the Electoral College, but with the annexation of Texas in 1845 and the outbreak of war in 1846, Polk's Democrats lost the House of Representatives to the Whig Party, which opposed the war.
 Unlike Mexico, which had weak formal state institutions, chaotic changes in government, and a military that regularly intervened in politics, the U.S. generally kept its political divisions within the bounds of the institutions of governance.